python-trio/trio-amqp/docs/api.rst

    :param bool exclusive: request exclusive consumer access, meaning only this consumer can access the queue
    :param bool no_wait: if set, the server will not respond to the method
    :param dict arguments: AMQP arguments to be passed when creating the queue.
-   :param int timeout: wait for the server to respond after `timeout`

 Here is an example to create a randomly named queue with special arguments `x-max-priority`: